floydhub/floyd-docs/docs/guides/create_and_upload_dataset.md

     It will not save you time to compress your dataset before uploading it, since Floyd CLI already compresses your dataset to minimize upload time.

-## Download large datasets directly from the internet
+## Download large datasets directly to FloydHub from the internet

-Often times, it might not be practical to upload datasets from your local machine.
-Your upload speeds might be too slow, or you don't want to download a large dataset from the internet just to upload it again.
-Either way, if your data is already available on the internet, you can create a dataset using it on FloydHub.
+Often times, it might not be practical to upload datasets to FloydHub from your local machine.
+For example, your upload speeds might be too slow, or you just don't want to download a large dataset from the internet just to upload it again.

+If your data is already available on the internet, then you can create a dataset directly on FloydHub.

-### Step 1: Run a terminal on FloydHub servers
+### Step 1: Run a terminal on FloydHub servers using Jupyter mode

 You can create a terminal session on FloydHub.
 Here are the quick steps: